 A stool (feces) sample can provide doctors with valuable information about what's

-going on when a child has a problem in the stomach, intestines, or other part of the
+going on when someone has a problem in the stomach, intestines, rectum, or other part

 Why It's Done

-Unlike most other lab tests, a stool sample is usually collected by parents at
+Unlike most other lab tests, a stool sample is often collected by parents at home,

-home, not by health care professionals at a hospital or clinic.
-No special preparation
+not by health care professionals at a hospital or clinic.

 The doctor or hospital laboratory will usually provide written instructions on